resucutie/beyond-software-list/index.md

 [Terms of Service; Didn't read](https://tosdr.org/) :c-extension: :c-resource: - Resource to get a quick summary on terms of service, as well as an overall privacy and user freedom score

+[Tailscale](https://tailscale.com/) :c-pc: :c-mobile: :c-freemium: - Zero-config WireGuard VPN to remotely access a device's services anywhere, with a dedicated web SSH client for devices advertising as Tailscale SSH available, can also advertise as an 'Exit Node' on some devices to route internet traffic through said Exit Node.